martins-jean/Design-a-NoSQL-Database-in-AWS/README.md

   - Attribute name: game. <br>
   - Value: Kart Brothers. <br>
   6. Click run and review the results. <br>
-  7. Navigate to the Cloud9 environment you created before and open the IDE. <br>
-  8. Open a new terminal and type the following command: git clone https://git-codecommit.us-east-1.amazonaws.com/v1/repos/dynamoDB-tests <br>
-  9. Change the directory by using: cd dynamoDB-tests. <br>
-  10. Install the necessary modules with: sudo pip3 install -r requirements.txt <br>
-  11. Expand the DynamoDB tests folder and open the player_score_get_item.py file. <br>
 </details>

 <details>
   <summary>Explore the filter expression and limit parameters</summary>
+  1. Navigate to the Cloud9 environment you created before and open the IDE. <br>
+  2. Open a new terminal and type the following command: git clone https://git-codecommit.us-east-1.amazonaws.com/v1/repos/dynamoDB-tests <br>
+  3. Change the directory by using: cd dynamoDB-tests. <br>
+  4. Install the necessary modules with: sudo pip3 install -r requirements.txt <br>
+  5. Expand the DynamoDB tests folder and open the "player_score_get_item.py" file. <br>
+  6. Run the code (the script will get a specific item from the table) and review the output. <br>
+  7. Open the "player_score_query.py" file, click run (the script will get data for a specific player) and review the consumed capacity. <br>
 </details>

 <details>